Set-up 2017 at UG Museum Folkwang Essen, GER

 Excerpt of artist‘s book Irgend (2017).
 Inkjet prints, 13 x 18 cm, wooden slat.

-Excerpt of a handcrafted artist book, 20,5 x 29 cm, 30 C-Prints mounted on 40 pages, Japanese binding
+Artist's book, handmade, 20,5 x 29 cm.
+30 C-Prints, 13 x 9 cm mounted on 40 pages, Japanese binding.

 Irgend (engl.: some) (2017) examines the private space by means of photographic still life.
 In this work "home" appears as a network built of objects the inhabitant chooses to be surrounded by.
 Within this private system things, images and textiles can be seen as coordinates providing emotional orientation and commitment.
 Thus, in this artistbook "home" is rather an abstract space than a specific geographical location.
 It is the very close cropping of the image that enables us to look differently at this commonplace.